NicMeg/todo-app-javascript/README.md

-# todo-app-2
- Todo App v2
+# JavaScript Todo App

+A simple JS todo app that allows you to add, delete and search tasks.

+- Search Todos
+- Delete Todos

+View live version here: [JavaScript To Do App](https://js-todo-app-nm.netlify.app/)